pavel-maltsev/IBM-Cloud-Pak-for-Data/CP4D Generic/Deployment of Product Master/Product_Master_Deployment.md

     O-->P[Post-install configuration of Product Master];
 ```

-Before you begin, make sure you have setup the CPD-CLI.

-Solution guide can be found here `https://www.ibm.com/docs/en/cloud-paks/cp-data/5.0.x?topic=cli-installing-cpd`

-The distributive can be downloaded from this link `https://github.com/IBM/cpd-cli/releases`

 # Confugration of environment variables

 The bastion node or your local laptop you plan to use for deployment of Product Master or any other services using CPD-CLI should use the proper set of Environment variables in order to use the scripts from documentation with minimum changes.